AmariahAK/wisdom-drop/README.md

 # Inspirational / Motivational Wisdom of the day (September 26 2025)
 > “The future belongs to those who believe in the beauty of their dreams.”
 > — Eleanor Roosevelt

+# Motivation / Personal Growth Wisdom of the day (September 27 2025)
+> “The only limit to our realization of tomorrow is our doubts of today.”
+> — Franklin D. Roosevelt